-Guideline # Guideline Analysis Steeper pitches than the minimums stated are encouraged where appropriate to the architectural style of the dwelling to ensure roof form variety within the streetscape.
+Guideline # Guideline Analysis ensure roof form variety within the streetscape.
 Lower roof slopes may be considered where authentic to the dwelling style (i.e., Arts & Crafts, Prairies, Georgian).
 Roof overhangs should generally be 300mm.
 Where metal accent roofs are used (i.e., on bay features, porticos or turrets) they should be a heavy gauge, have a standing seam and be prefinished in a dark tone complementary to the main roof colour.
 All vent stacks, gas flues and roof vents should be located on the rear slope of the roof wherever possible.
-Roof vents should be prefinished on the rear slope of the roof wherever possible.
-Roof vents should be prefinished to match the roof colour.
+Roof vents should be prefinished on the rear slope of the roof the roof of the roof colour.
 Where skylights are proposed, they should be located on the rear or side slope of the roof.
 They should have a flat profile with a frame that blends with the roof colour.
-3.4.6 Exterior Materials and Colour i) Materials The use of high quality exterior building materials reflective of the architectural style of the building will be required to contribute to the established character of Sharon. • The following main wall cladding materials are suitable for the community: • Brick in a variety of earth tones and textures; The HCD Plan will consider and build upon these guidelines.
+3.4.6 Exterior Materials and Colour i) Materials The use of high quality exterior building materials reflective of the architectural style of the building will be required to contribute to the established character of Sharon.
+The following main wall cladding materials are suitable for the community: The HCD Plan will consider and build upon these guidelines.